 If you want to cover more ground quicker but use the options above, you can always take the metro.
 You do miss out on sites, though.

-Don’t discount the bus, though.
+Don’t discount the bus as well.
 Both metro and buses are available 24 hours a day.
 These could also help those on short Copenhagen travel itinerary.

 Getting a single or unlimited Copenhagen travel card is an option, depending on the amount of time you’re traveling in Copenhagen.

-I was pleased with my 72-hour card.
+I was pleased with my 72-hour Copenhagen Card.
 Read the details of the card benefits before you purchase.

 Copenhagen Boat Cruises

-More options include a jazz boat cruise, if you like live jazz, or a hop-on, hop-off bus and boat cruise.
+More options include a jazz boat cruise, a Hop-on Hop-off bus with boat cruise, and more.

 Most boat cruises depart from Gammal Strand or Nyhavn.